niroyb/Docs/networking/L2Bridge.md

             `mynat External   Intel(R) 82579LM Gigabit Network Connection`

-    Note: you will hit "not adapter found" error message if there is already a vSwith created on the same adpater ("Ethernet" in this case.
+    Note: you will hit "no adapter found" error message if there is already a vSwith created on the same adpater ("Ethernet" in this case.
 The L2Bridge require excuslive use of an adapter.
 You need to delete its corresponding vSwitch before recreating a L2Bridge.

     PS C:\WINDOWS\system32> `docker network ls`